ljfranklin/terraform-resource/README.md

 * `env`: *Optional.* A key-value collection of environment variables to pass to Terraform.
 See description under `source.env`.

-* `plan_only`: *Optional.
-Default `false`* This boolean will allow terraform to create a plan file and store it on S3. **Warning:** Plan files contain unencrypted credentials like AWS Secret Keys, only store these files in a private bucket.

-* `plan_run`: *Optional.
-Default `false`* This boolean will allow terraform to execute the plan file stored on S3, then delete it.

 * `import_files`: *Optional.* A list of files containing existing resources to [import](https://www.terraform.io/docs/import/usage.html) into the state file.
 The files can be in YAML or JSON format, containing key-value pairs like `aws_instance.bar: i-abcd1234`.

 * `action`: *Optional.* When set to `destroy`, the resource will run `terraform destroy` against the given statefile.